January 26 2023 | 12 Min Read

 The more your freight moves by night, the more vulnerable your shipments are to weather disturbances.
 What you do to mitigate that added risk will depend greatly on what you ship, supporting transportation infrastructure in your vicinity, and client expectations.

-Again, if you’re struggling to see the snowflake from the blizzard, talk to a 3PL that works across multiple shipping lanes.
-A company like IL2000 can help you successfully winter-proof your LTL shipping lanes.
+Again, if you’re struggling to see the snowflake from the blizzard, talk to a LaaS partner who works across multiple shipping lanes.
+A company like IL2000 can help you successfully weather-proof your LTL shipping lanes.

 Interested in diversifying your transportation modalities?
 Check out our white paper on lane segmentation.